cdlhub/Deployment/README.md

 ### Creating an Ubuntu 16.04 AWS Instance

-> **Note:** Wait for the Windows server to fully initialize before running the MidTier script, which will create database tables and stored procedures.
+> **Note:** Wait for the Windows server to fully initialize before running the Oasis deployment script, which will create database tables and stored procedures.

-This script automates the steps from [Linux Envrioment Setup](#Linux_Environment_Setup) Section of the local installation guide.
+This script automates the steps from [Linux Envrioment Setup](#Linux_Environment_Setup) section:
 * Install docker-ce and other dependencies.
 * Deploy Flamingo, create its Database and file share
 * Add the PiWind model